OUT OF THE CLOSET, INTO THE HEART

 Weeks later, San Francisco voters upgraded their democracy by approving district-wide voting.
 Instead of winning the entire city, Milk only needed to win his district.
 And since The Castro had become a gay Mecca, in November 1977, after another campaign of struggle and joy, he won.

 You may know the rest.
 How he campaigned against an anti-gay measure in California, sending it to defeat.
 How that defeat (and perhaps a diet of "junk food") unhinged a fellow supervisor who had sworn to save San Francisco from "social deviates."
 How Dan White entered City Hall, gunned down the mayor, then headed for the office of Harvey Milk. . .

 Death threats had become common.
 "I can't take it seriously," he said of one.
 "It was written with a Crayola crayon."
 But he often spoke of an early death.
 "If a bullet should enter my brain, let that bullet destroy every closet door."

 Two bullets entered his brain.
 That night, the candlelight memorial stretched from The Castro to City Hall and beyond.

 "And the young gay people in the Altoona, Pennsylvanias, and the Richmond, Minnesotas who are coming out. . .
 The only thing they have to look forward to is hope.
 And you have to give them hope.
 Hope for a better world, hope for a better tomorrow, hope for a better place to come if the pressures at home are too great.
 Hope that all will be all right."

-Harvey Milk's friend, Cleve Jones, went on from the tragedy to design the era's most heart-wrenching symbol -- the AIDS quilt.
+Harvey Milk's friend, Cleve Jones, went on to design the era's most heart-wrenching symbol -- the AIDS quilt.
 Others who worked on Milk's campaign have had long careers in state and local politics.
-In 2016, the US Navy announced it would christen a new ship the USNS Harvey Milk.
-And on May 22, Milk's birthday, California will observe Harvey Milk Day, in the name of hope.
+In 2016, the US Navy christened a new ship the USNS Harvey Milk.
+And every May 22, Milk's birthday, California observes Harvey Milk Day, in the name of hope.